datacoves/docs/docs/how-tos/datacoves/README.md

 Each Analytics / Data Engineer will need access to your git repository and an account to your data warehouse in order to develop with dbt.
 Each user should [follow these steps to configure dbt](/how-tos/datacoves/transform.md).

+## Orchestrating Runs <!-- {docsify-ignore} -->

+Once you are ready to operationalize your transformations, you will need to create Airflow jobs.
+See the [Airflow How-tos](/how-tos/airflow/) for configuring Airflow, creating jobs, and getting notifications.

 ## Analyzing Data <!-- {docsify-ignore} -->

 To begin analyzing data, [Follow these instructions](/how-tos/datacoves/analyze.md) to add a connection to your data warehouse on Superset.